binxio/aws-cfn-update/README.md

 Updates the body of a REST API Resource, with an standard Open API specification merged with AWS API Gateway extensions.

+If you specify --add-new-version, it will create a new version of the resource and update all references to it.
+This will enforce the deployment of the new api.

+If you want to keep the previous definition, specify --keep to a value of 2 or higher.
+This might be handy if you have old clients still accessing the old version of the API.

+If no changes are detected, no changes are made.
+Please make sure that all dictionary keys in th specifications are strings, not integers (especially the case with `responses`).
+When updating json CFN templates, the compare algorithm does not work properly.

+Options:
+  --resource TEXT                AWS::ApiGateway::RestApi body to update
+                                 [required]
+  --open-api-specification PATH  defining the interface  [required] --api-gateway-extensions PATH  to add the the specification  [required] --add-new-version              of the RestAPI resource and replace all
+                                 references
+  --keep INTEGER                 number of versions to keep, if --add-new-
+                                 version is specified
+  --help                         Show this message and exit.

 # lambda-inline-code - updates the inline code of an AWS::Lambda::Function resource.